 - Wax Pack – an unopened pack of cards, named for its traditional form of packaging.
-Wax coated paper that is sealed shut at the factory by simply applying heat.
-Wax packs generally contain 15 cards.
+It’s a wax-coated paper that is sealed shut at the factory by simply applying heat.

 - Post War – cards that are from a time after World War II.

 - Pre-War – cards that are from a time before the start of World War II.